1957 Norwegian parliamentary election

 Parliamentary elections were held in Norway on 7 October 1957.
 The result was a victory for the Labour Party, which won 78 of the 150 seats in the Storting.
 As a result, the Gerhardsen government continued in office.

 This was the last time a single party won a majority of seats on its own in a Norwegian election.
+This was also the last Norwegian parliamentary election as of 2026 to not be held in September.